TotalTakai/Jr-Programmer-Project/README.md

-# Junior Programmer: Manage scene flow
+# Junior Programmer: Manage scene flow + apply OOP principles.
 Work in progress

-I have no written most of the code in this project. it was given as is mostly as a way to work on and understand scene flow.
+While I have no written most of the code in this project, I did refractor most of it and added code of my own.
-The project is uploaded because it's a requierment.

 No playable version atm